canro91/canro91.github.io/_posts/2025-10-13-GoodBadExample.md

 Since we have all seen a good movie or gone to the cinema, I've shifted to movies and TV shows.
 They're familiar enough to use as examples.

-In fact, for my book, [Street-Smart Coding]({% post_url 2025-09-21-30Ways %}), I chose a ticket pricing example that was clear but messy enough to teach a lesson.
+In fact, for my book, _[Street-Smart Coding](https://imcsarag.gumroad.com/streetsmartcoding)_, I chose a ticket pricing example that was clear but messy enough to teach a lesson.

 Here it is: